Mavis Nicholson: Broadcasting

 Nicholson's screen debut occurred when she spoke out over a local dispute over school buses.
 The presenter of Thames TV News, Eamonn Andrews, told her she was a natural for the job.
 A year later, Nicholson had secured her first presenting job on the 1971–72 show Tea Break.
 By April 1972, this had become Good Afternoon, after which her TV career spanned the next 25 years.
-Nicholson then presented British television programmes such as After Noon, After Noon Plus and Mavis on 4 from the 1970s to 1990s, on which she interviewed people including Elizabeth Taylor, Kenneth Williams, Kenny Everett, David Bowie, James Baldwin, Peter Cook and Dudley Moore.
+Nicholson then presented British television programmes such as After Noon, After Noon Plus and Mavis on 4 from the 1970s to 1990s, on which she interviewed people including Elizabeth Taylor, Kenneth Williams, Kenny Everett, David Bowie, James Baldwin, J. G. Ballard, Peter Cook and Dudley Moore.
 Nicholson presented the Channel 4 programme A Plus 4, which ran from 1984 to 1986.
 In 1983, she presented the discussion series Predicaments, also a Thames production for Channel 4; she dismissed the view that the programme was "voyeuristic" as "middle-class queasiness".
 For the BBC, she appeared on Start the Week regularly in the 1970s, presented You and Yours in 1976 and hosted a number of interview and discussion series, including Open Air from 1988 to 1989 and Welsh editions of the Radio 2 Arts Programme in the 1990s.

 In the 1980s, she and her husband returned to Wales to live in a farmhouse in Powys.
 In the early 1990s, she fronted a number of Channel 4 series produced by YoYo Films, such as Third Wave, In with Mavis, Moments of Crisis and Faces of the Family.
 She also presented the discussion show Right or Wrong, made by Central Television and taken by some other regions including Meridian.
 Her last work for television was Oldie TV in 1997, a television version of The Oldie magazine.
 However, in 2005, she returned to interview Elaine Morgan in an On Show programme for BBC One Wales, broadcast on 13 March that year.
 On 25 August 2016, BBC One Wales broadcast a profile called Being Mavis Nicholson: the Greatest TV Interviewer of All Time? in a peak 9 pm slot.

 Other activities

-After a deeply sympathetic interview with Richard Ingrams, he was compelled to appoint her as resident agony aunt for his magazine The Oldie, for which she wrote until 2014.
+After a sympathetic interview with Richard Ingrams, he was compelled to appoint her as resident agony aunt for his magazine The Oldie, for which she wrote until 2014.
 She was the author of the 1992 book Martha Jane & Me: A Girlhood In Wales.

 Nicholson also presented radio shows, including a history of the department store and a look back at her childhood.